Gaspar Strait: Etymology

 The strait is named after a Spanish captain, who passed through it in 1724 en route from Manila to Spain.

 Geography

 The strait lies off the east coast of Sumatra, and is formed between the large islands Bangka and Belitung.
 Pulau Lait, or Middle Island, separates the strait into two principal branches.

-The western branch, between PulU Lait and the southeastern part of Bangka, is often called Macclesfield Strait.
+The western branch, between Pulau Lait and the southeastern part of Bangka, is often called the Macclesfield Strait.
 The eastern branch, between Middle Island, and Long Island, near Belitung, is generally called Clements' Strait, after Captain Clements, who commanded the fleet from China that went through it in July 1781.

 Gaspar Island, or Pulau Gelasa, 2°24′42″S 107°4′10″E, lies approximately 24 miles north of Middle Island 2°52′0″S 107°4′0″E and approximately 18 miles from Tanjung Berikat 2°34′21″S 106°50′43″E. The largest islands in the strait are Lepar, Pongok and Mendanau.